Constipation in babies

 Instead of refined cereal or puffed rice, offer cooked grains, such as barley, oats, or quinoa.
 Whole-grain breads, crackers, and bran cereals also add a lot of bulk to stool, which may help clear the constipation.

-If your baby has not made the transition to solid foods yet, try some of the foods listed above in their pureed form.
+If your baby is over six months and has not made the transition to solid foods yet, try some of the foods listed above in their pureed form.
 Keep in mind that fruits and vegetables have a lot of natural fiber that will add bulk to your child’s stool.
 Some are better than others at helping stimulate a bowel movement.

 Proper hydration is essential for regular bowel movements.
 Water and milk are great for keeping your baby hydrated.
-Prune and pear juice may help speed up your child’s colon contractions, which can help your baby produce a bowel movement more quickly.
+For babies over 6 months, occasional prune or pear juice may help speed up your child’s colon contractions, which may help your baby produce a bowel movement more quickly.
 If the juice is too sweet or tangy for your baby’s palate, try diluting it in a cup of water.
+Talk to your doctor before giving your baby under 4–6 months anything besides breast milk or formula.

 Movement speeds up digestion, which can help move things through the body more quickly.
 If your child isn’t walking yet, leg bicycles and other movements may be helpful instead of walks.